The Ultimate Guide to Credit Cards

 American Express is well known for its credit cards, but debit cards are also available, including the Serve® American Express® Prepaid Debit Account.
 American Express Serve is a prepaid debit card available in different versions that offer different benefits, including free reloads, cash back, and free direct deposit, among other perks.
 This card is widely accepted wherever Visa or American Express cards are accepted.

-If your child is at least 13 years old, you can add them as an authorized user so they can obtain their own card.
-Early direct deposit is available, and the monthly fee can be waived if you have at least $500 of funds direct deposited each month.
-The free mobile banking app can be used to check your balance, deposit paper checks, and send money.
-Use Moneypass ATM machines to withdraw funds for free.
+If your child is at least 13 years old, you can add them as an authorized user so they can get their own card.
+Early direct deposit is available, and you can skip the monthly fee if you have at least $500 directly deposited each month.
+The free mobile banking app lets you check your balance, deposit paper checks, and send money.
+Use Moneypass ATMs to withdraw funds without any fees.

 Another benefit of having American Express Serve is that, if you use the cash back card option, your teen can experience earning cash back for regular purchases.